webbycrown/kiaweds-statamic-theme/content/collections/team/p-bacon.md

         quote: "“If you're going to serve a plate, make sure it tells a story.”"
   -
     type: paragraph
 closing_paragraph: 'In the fast-paced world of hospitality, P. Bacon remains a calm force of excellence.
-He understands that a great meal is more than just food—it’s a crafted experience.
+He understands that a great meal is more than just food it’s a crafted experience.
 With him at the helm, guests don’t just dine; they savor moments worth remembering.'
 skills:
   -
     id: mc8lvmho